onflow/fcl-js/packages/dev-wallet/README.md

 }
 ```

-At this point FCL can be fairly confident who the currentUser and initiate transactions the user can authorize.
+At this point FCL can be fairly confident who the currentUser is and is ready to initiate transactions the user can authorize.

 # Authorization